 Not only is there a high concentration of Nile Crocodiles, it the size of the crocodiles themselves exceeding the size of Crocodiles found in other parks of Uganda.

-Visitors to Uganda do not come for the Nile Crocodiles but they are here, larger than most expect and the best spot to see them is Murchison Falls Park.
+Visitors to Uganda do not come for the Nile Crocodiles, but they are here, more significant than most expect, and the best spot to see them is Murchison Falls Park.

-What most people do not realize is that Nile Crocodiles is a re-addition to the park.
-For many years they did not exist in the park after a natural disaster wiped them out, but in the 1950’s they reemerged coming up from the Semliki River.
+What most people do not realize is that Nile Crocodiles are a re-addition to the park.
+For many years they did not exist in the park after a natural disaster wiped them out, but in the 1950s, they reemerged coming up from the Semliki River.

 Today most visitors on a Kazinga Channel boat Safari see them but do not realize that they are relatively new to the area.

 Nile Crocodiles are also found in Lake Mburo National Park, especially on the boat safari on Lake Mburo itself.
-They can also can be seen in some of the other lakes or swamp areas that are within the park (there are 5 within the park).
+They can also be seen in some of the other lakes or swamp areas that are within the park (there are five within the park).

 They are not as large as those that you might see on the Nile in Murchison Falls Park, yet they can be equally as dangerous to humans under the right conditions.